 At six months old, Luna James Pray was the youngest child to undergo bilateral cochlear implants at Mass Eye and Ear after being born with profound deafness.
-Watch the video above or click here to watch Luna’s story.
+Watch the video below or click here to watch Luna’s story.

 Two days after their healthy baby girl Luna James was born last March, Emily and Brian Pray sensed something was wrong.

 The signs were subtle: Luna wouldn’t react to loud noises her parents made around their Maine home and she wasn’t startled when their dog barked.